MuongKimhong/famiq/docs/src/chapter_4/index.md

 # Widgets

-**Famiq** provides some default widgets that are likely required to build GUI application.
+These are default widgets that are likely required to build GUI application.

   - [Container](./container.md)
   - [Button](./button.md)